Autumn leaves 紅葉 (koyo/ kōyō) Festival at the Ranzan valley / Gorge in 2023.

 Ranzan Valley is definitely worth checking out in Autumn.
 Especially if you enjoy hiking.
 The main paths are suitable for kids that are old enough to walk.
 And you can make a hike as short as twenty minutes one way or explore all the different routes and the valley to make it a half day (or more!).
 Unfortunately, even though I live relatively close, I have yet to see it at its absolute best (have been so close, so often!).
 For one reason or another I haven’t been able to get there at the perfect time, yet.
 Just another reason to go back, again!

-Hours of the main car park: open Saturday to Thursday (closed Fridays) from 9 am to 4.30 pm during the barbecue season.
+Time: the valley is open 24 hours, but the main parking is closed overnight.
 The car park closes at 4 pm from November 1st to December 5th.
 (The car park is closed on Fridays except for during the summer holiday, Golden Week and Autumn leaf periods.)
-The barbecue period maybe extended in to December as it was in 2021.
+On November 25th and 26th the festival will be on from 9 am to 3 pm, weather permitting.